brushify/brushify-main/README.md

 ## 🚧 Development Status

-Brushly is currently in active development and not yet ready for contributions.
+Brushify is currently in active development and not yet ready for contributions.
 The core features and architecture are being built, and once it reaches a stable state for collaboration, we'll open it up for community contributions.

 ## 🎯 Vision